-Trump Adds Ted Cruz, Tom Cotton, To List Of Potential SCOTUS Picks
+Trump Adds Ted Cruz, Tom Cotton To List Of Potential Supreme Court Picks

 The full list of Trump's additional picks is as follows:

-Bridget Bade of Arizona, judge of the Ninth Circuit Court of Appeals
+Bridget Bade of Arizona, judge on the 9th U.S. Circuit Court of Appeals

-Daniel Cameron of Kentucky, attorney general of the commonwealth of Kentucky
+Daniel Cameron of Kentucky, that state's attorney general

-Paul Clement of Virginia, former solicitor general
+Paul Clement of Virginia, former U.S. solicitor general

 Sen. Tom Cotton of Arkansas